-Amounts in the "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" columns of the 2016 Grants of Plan Based Awards Table represent the cash incentive award opportunity for each named executive officer under our cash incentive programs for fiscal year 2016.
-See "Compensation Discussion and Analysis - Annual Cash Incentives" for a more detailed description of these programs.
-Amounts in the "Non-Equity Incentive Plan Compensation" column of the 2016 Summary Compensation Table represent the cash incentive awards actually earned by each named executive officer under our cash incentive programs for fiscal year 2016.
-Amounts in the "Estimated Future Payouts Under Equity Incentive Plan Awards" columns of the 2016 Grants of Plan Based Awards Table represent performance-based restricted stock and stock option
+(1) Amounts in the "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" columns of the 2017 Grants of Plan-Based Awards Table represent the cash incentive award opportunities for each named executive officer under our cash incentive programs for fiscal year 2017.
+See "Compensation Discussion and Analysis - Short-Term Cash Incentives" for a more detailed description of these programs.
+Amounts in the "Non-Equity Incentive Plan Compensation" column of the 2017 Summary Compensation Table represent the cash incentive awards actually earned by each named executive officer under our cash incentive programs for fiscal year 2017.

-(2) Amounts in the "Estimated Future Payouts Under Equity Incentive Plan Awards" columns of the 2016 Grants of Plan Based Awards Table represent performance-based restricted stock and stock option awards granted to each named executive officer under our 2012 Omnibus Incentive Plan in fiscal year 2016.
+(2) Amounts in the "Estimated Future Payouts Under Equity Incentive Plan Awards" columns of the 2017 Grants of Plan-Based Awards Table represent performance-based restricted stock and stock option awards granted to each named executive officer under our 2012 Omnibus Incentive Plan in fiscal year 2017.
 See "Compensation Discussion and Analysis - Long-Term Equity Incentives" for a more detailed description of these awards.

-(3) Amounts represent time-based restricted stock units granted to each named executive officer under our 2012 Omnibus Incentive Plan in fiscal year 2016.
+(3) Amounts represent time-based restricted stock units granted to each named executive officer under our 2012 Omnibus Incentive Plan in fiscal year 2017.
 See "Compensation Discussion and Analysis - Long-Term Equity Incentives" for a more detailed description of these awards.

-(4) Reflects the aggregate grant date fair value of the stock option and restricted stock unit awards granted in fiscal year 2016, computed in accordance with FASB ASC Topic 718, excluding the effect of any estimated forfeitures.
-For more information on the underlying valuation assumptions used to calculate grant date fair values, see Notes 2 and 17 to Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal year ended September 30, 2016.
-With respect to the performance-based restricted stock unit and stock option awards granted to our named executive officers during fiscal year 2016, the aggregate grant date fair value of such awards was determined based on the probable outcome of the performance conditions associated with such awards, which was determined to be the maximum level of performance.
+(4) Reflects the aggregate grant date fair value of the stock option and restricted stock unit awards granted in fiscal year 2017, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For more information on the underlying valuation assumptions used to calculate grant date fair values, see Notes 2 and 18 to Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for fiscal year ended September 29, 2017.
+With respect to the performance-based restricted stock unit and stock option awards granted to our named executive officers during fiscal year 2017, the aggregate grant date fair value of such awards was determined based on the probable outcome of the performance conditions associated with such awards, which was determined to be 200%.
+The aggregate grant date fair value of such awards would be \$2,303,186, \$795,863, \$587,207, \$704,576 and \$713,512 for Messrs.
+Croteau, McMullan, Behfar, Dennehy and Virk, respectively, if maximum performance levels were achieved.